 Exams and Tests

-A doctor can often diagnose bowlegs by simply looking at the child.
+A health care provider can often diagnose bowlegs by looking at the child.
 The distance between the knees is measured while the child is lying on the back.

 Blood tests may be needed to rule out rickets.

 X-rays are a type of electromagnetic radiation, just like visible light.
 An x-ray machine sends individual x-ray particles through the body.
 The im...

 - The child is 3 years old or older.